Zhi-Xun-Huang/Lightning-McKunKun/README.md

   Date: 05/12/2023

 ## Current Progress
-  70% in total.
+  80% in total.

 ## Known Bugs
-  KunKun launchs his basketball with moving to wrong location.
-  Background cannot stop when game was be restart.
+  Background would not stop animation when game was been restarted.

 ## Issues
   Take too much memory space cause loading takes some time.